rustdesk-org/Octernships_Project/README.md

 ### Task Expectations

 - Polkit is usually used by priviledge elevation on Linux
-- Polkit may be disabled or uninstalled on some system, you need to detect if polkit works well, and elevate priviledge with alterlative way
+- Polkit may be disabled or uninstalled on some system, you need to detect if polkit works well, and elevate priviledge with alternative way

 ### Task submission